marioreale/eosc-basic-compliance/README.md

   a link labelled "Acceptable Use Policy" that 404s now **fails** point 5b instead of passing on the strength of its own label.
 - **A block is not a finding.** A node that returns HTTP 403 to this tool is reported as *review*, never as a failure.
-GÉANT served this tool HTTP 200 and then 403 once crawling made a few more requests to the same host; nothing about the site had changed, the tool had merely become more annoying.
 Turning that into "not publicly accessible" would be the checker blaming a node for its own request volume.
 Only 404/410 — a registered URL that does not resolve — fails point 1.